Heavy rains spur flooding, rescues in NYC area, New England

 - Archaeologists discover 'massive' ancient building in Egypt VIEW

-- Mormon women’s group aims call for probe of Kavanaugh allegations at LDS senators
+The search started after police in Massachusetts reported that a 60-year-old who works in Connecticut never returned from work.
+Troopers found a broken guardrail and what looked like fresh tire marks leading into the river

+In Stamford, firefighters used a boat Tuesday afternoon to ferry students from a school bus stuck on a flooded street to dry land.

-Forecasters say more rain could fall in the region Wednesday.
+More rain was expected in the region later Wednesday.